 Urban Pamphleteer was Mag Culture's Magazine of the Week, 19 March 2015, being described as 'arresting' with a 'shimmering' design, and praised as a publication that 'encourages urban interaction between the streets, the buildings and the people of a neighbourhood'.

 Print copies of Urban Pamphleteer are stocked at the UCL Urban Laboratory, contact details below, as well as the following bookshops and libraries:

-Bookshops, libraries or archives wishing to stock Urban Pamphleteer please get in touch using the email address or feedback survey below.
+Bookshops, libraries or archives wishing to stock Urban Pamphleteer please get in touch using the email address below.

 If you have an idea for a theme for a future issue of Urban Pamphleteer we'd be pleased to hear from you.
 Please send us a maximum 1-page A4 proposal, stating the overall topic, and a list of the proposed content, to the email below.

 We’re keen to follow in the spirit of the first pioneering pamphlets and to distribute issues of Urban Pamphleteer widely for free or at an affordable price.
 In order to make that sustainable, we are asking readers to donate.
 All money raised will be used to offset production costs.
 Please donate here.
 Back issues are available to read on this website or you can pay what you can to download individual PDFs or a full set, or purchase hard copies from our stockists, where still available in print.

 To help us plan for the future we’d appreciate hearing what you think about Urban Pamphleteer and whether and how it has been useful to you.
 Please complete our short survey.

 132 Hampstead Road

 Urban Pamphleteer issues have been produced with financial support from UCL Grand Challenges, UCL Urban Laboratory, the Central Saint Martins Graphic Communication Design Programme and Restless Futures project fund.